wizteriacode/weverse-scraper/README.md

 ## Dropbox Sync

-After successfully scraping and downloading images from Weverse, the script initiates a sync process to a specified Dropbox directory.
+If enabled, after successfully scraping and downloading images from Weverse, the script initiates a sync process to a specified Dropbox directory.
 The Dropbox syncing is handled by the `DropboxSyncBot` class, which checks for new directories and files to sync while avoiding redundant uploads.

 To set up Dropbox sync:
 1. Ensure you have the `DROPBOX_TOKEN` set in the `.env` file.
-2. The script will sync the downloaded images to a directory structure in Dropbox that mirrors the local structure.
+2. If `ENABLE_DROPBOX_SYNC` is set to `true`, the script will sync the downloaded images to a directory structure in Dropbox that mirrors the local structure.
+Otherwise, this step will be skipped.

 ## Discord Alerts